Kyle Farmer Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 23rd-ranked team ERA among all league pitching staffs (4.54).
+- The Tigers' 4.45 team ERA ranks 22nd across all MLB pitching staffs.

-- The Tigers rank 20th in baseball in home runs given up (85 total, 1.2 per game).
+- Tigers pitchers combine to rank 19th in baseball in home runs allowed (87 total, 1.2 per game).

-- Vest (2-0) gets the starting nod for the Tigers, his third this season.
+- Wentz makes the start for the Tigers, his 14th of the season.
+He is 1-7 with a 6.82 ERA and 57 strikeouts in 62 2/3 innings pitched.

-- His most recent appearance came on Saturday against the Minnesota Twins, when the righty tossed one scoreless inning without allowing a hit.
+- The left-hander last pitched on Saturday against the Minnesota Twins, when he tossed six innings, allowing two earned runs while giving up two hits.

+- The 25-year-old has put up an ERA of 6.82, with 8.3 strikeouts per nine innings, in 14 games this season.
+Opponents are batting .286 against him.

 © 2023 Data Skrive.
 All rights reserved.